ovh/docs/pages/cloud/storage/object_storage/s3_CORS/guide.en-gb.md

 Basically, what has been done here is to tell the client application that the targeted bucket allows CORS requests only if:

-- the request contains the "Authorization" header ;
+- The request contains the "Authorization" header.
-- the request is limited to "GET" and "HEAD" requests ;
+- The request is limited to "GET" and "HEAD" requests.
-- the request comes from the "my-app.xyz" domain.
+- The request comes from the "my-app.xyz" domain.

 The Object Storage server will expose the `Access-Control-Allow-Origin` header in its responses.